panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 Cloud run scales up to 100 instances by default.
 This is a lot and can lead to high costs.
 Consider setting a max instance limit.

-Bursts can happen if you are target of DDOS attacks.
+Bursts can happen if you are targeted with DDoS-attacks.

 #### Cronjobs and one time jobs

 Cronjobs and one time jobs (e.g. migrations) are supported by catladder and cloud-run.
-They are implemeted by using a cloud run job and setting up a cloud runner, see Jobs and migrations chapter.
+They are implemented by using a cloud run job and setting up a cloud runner, see Jobs and migrations chapter.

-If you have a cronjob that runs more often then every 10min, you might consider to use a background worker instead as this is more cost efficient.
+If you have a cronjob that runs more often then every 10 min, you might consider using a background worker instead as this is more ccost-efficient

 #### Background workers

-Background workers are supported by catladder and cloud-run, but there are comparably expensive, since you need to always allocate cpu and memory for them.
+Background workers are supported by catladder and cloud-run, but there are comparably expensive, since you need to always allocate CPU and memory for them.

 Check the example [cloud-run-meteor-with-worker](../../pipeline/examples/cloud-run-meteor-with-worker.ts) to see how to set it up.